exciting-io/exciting.io/_posts/2013-11-06-crimer-show-printer-publication.markdown

 We've been exploring the possibilities of small, connected printers for a while now -- not only how to build them, via our [Printer](/printer) platform and dabbling with BERG's [Little Printer](http://bergcloud.com/littleprinter), but more importantly _how best to employ them_.

-Is there a balance utility and whimsy where this new medium shines?
+Is there a balance between utility and whimsy where this new medium shines?
 We think so, and we think we have a good example to share with you.

 <!-- more -->